-- net amount of income or loss, other than business income, that you received from - > real estate located in Illinois. - ★ tangible personal property, to the extent it was used in Illinois. =Note You can determine the extent of Illinois use of tangible personal property by dividing the number of days the property was in Illinois during the rental or royalty period in the taxable year by the number of days the property was everywhere during all rental or royalty periods in the taxable year.
-Multiply the resulting fraction by the net amount of rents and royalties received. - > patents and copyrights (the amount used in Illinois).
+- net amount of income or loss, other than business income, that you received from - ► real estate located in Illinois. - ► tangible personal property, to the extent it was used in Illinois.

+Note: You can determine the extent of Illinois use of tangible personal property by dividing the number of days the property was in Illinois during the rental or royalty period in the taxable year by the number of days the property was everywhere during all rental or royalty periods in the taxable year.
+Multiply the resulting fraction by the net amount of rents and royalties received.